dalet-oss/opensearch-cli/README.md

 OpenSearch CLI provides a convenient way to manage and interact with OpenSearch clusters directly from your terminal.
 The tool supports various operations including querying, index management, and cluster administration tasks.

+Available set of commands described in the [docs](docs/opensearch-cli.md)

 ## Installation

+Release binaries could be downloaded from the [GH releases.](https://github.com/dalet-oss/opensearch-cli/releases)

+## Installation from sources

 ### Prerequisites